Code-Institute-Submissions/the-shamans-cat/README.md

 #### Home page

 * Hero Image of a Peruvian sacred mountain - Salkantay.
-* Jumbotron text specific to Shamanic Energy Healing.
+* Jumbotron text setting context for call to action.
 The amount of text is increased on devices larger than mobiles.
 * Article - What is Shamanic energy healing?
     * Article with informative paragraphs of text.
 To avoid too much text on page a ‘read more’ button is used.
 This uses Bootstrap collapse feature.
-    * A series of three short videos featuring Alberto Villoldo of The Four Winds Society describing modern shamanic healing (YouTube embedded,  NOT set to play automatically).
+    * A series of three short videos featuring Alberto Villoldo of The Four Winds Society describing modern shamanic healing.
+The videos are YouTube embedded and responsive.
+They are NOT set to play automatically.
+The user can use the normal YouTube controls and expand the video to full-screen if desired.
-    * Article - Benefits of Shamanic energy healing
+    * Article - Benefits of Shamanic healing.
+This contains text outlining the benefits of this type of healing.
+To avoid too much text on page and overwhelming users, a ‘read more/less’ button is being used.
+This uses Bootstrap collapse feature.
-    * Image of a butterfly which symbolizes transformation, which can occur with this healing modality.
+    * Image of a butterfly that symbolizes transformation, which can occur with this healing modality.
 The image helps break up the text, and balances the screen on larger screened devices.
-    * Text outlining the benefits of this type of healing.
-To avoid too much text on page and overwhelming users, a ‘read more’ button is being used.
-This uses Bootstrap collapse feature.

 #### Shamanic Healing page

 * Hero Image - Theologue by the artist Alex Grey.
 Showing artists impression of energy in and around the body.
 * Jumbotron text specific to the page - Shamanic Healing - briefly explains what the page is about.
-* Article - Shamanic Healing - a more detailed look, with a video explaining some of the healing techniques used  (embedded from YouTube, NOT set to play automatically).
+* Article - Shamanic Healing - a more detailed look, with a video explaining some of the healing techniques used.
+The video is YouTube embedded and responsive.
+It is NOT set to play automatically.
+The user can use the normal YouTube controls and expand the video to full-screen if desired.
 * Article - The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.
 * Article - The Chakra System - image and text to give client a better understanding of terms and concepts used.
-To avoid too much text on page a ‘read more’ button is used.
+To avoid too much text on page a ‘read more/less’ button is used.
 This uses Bootstrap collapse feature.
 * Article - The Shaman's Mesa - image and text explaining what the mesa is and that it will be used in healing sessions.
 * Healing Processes that can be used in a session.
 As there are ten processes, these were displayed using Bootstrap card-deck and modals, to break up text so it was in a better format for the user to digest.
 A block of standard text could have been overwhelming for the user, so this breaks it up into smaller neater sections and allows them to select the topic of interest to them.
-The card deck displays single column on mobile and to two columns on devices larger than mobiles.
+The card deck displays single column on mobile and two columns on devices larger than mobiles.
 The various processes are:
     * Illumination
     * Extraction
     * Soul Retrieval